 Appleseed's annual fundraiser, Artists for Appleseed, is an evening of dinner, music, and an art sale featuring the works of local artists.
 To sponsor this event or contribute works of art, please contact firstname.lastname@example.org.
 This year's event will be held September 30 from 5:30 to 8:30 PM at the Pacific Club.
 Tickets will be available soon.

-Critical to LEJ's success are partnerships with law firms and pro bono attorneys to provide litigation support.
-Click here to see who LEJ partners with on litigation and advocacy efforts.
+Critical to Hawai‘i Appleseed's success are pro bono partnerships with law firms to provide litigation support.
+Click here to see some of our partners.

 2012 Pro Bono Celebration